pivotal/docs-tap/cli-plugins/build-service/command-reference/tanzu_build-service_build_status.hbs.md

 # tanzu build-service build status

-This command displays the status for an image resource build.
+This topic tells you how to use the Tanzu Build Service CLI `tanzu build-service build status` command to display the status for an image resource build.

 ## Synopsis